php/php-langspec/spec/07-variables.md

 ##General

-A *variable* is a named area of data storage that contanis a PHP value.
+A *variable* is a named area of data storage that contains a PHP value.
 A variable is represented by a [VSlot](04-basic-concepts.md#general).
 A variable is created by [assigning a value](04-basic-concepts.md#assignment) to it.
 A variable is destroyed by *unsetting* it, either by an explicit call to the intrinsic [`unset`](10-expressions.md#unset), or by the Engine.
 The intrinsic [`isset`](10-expressions.md#isset) tests if a given variable exists and is not set to `NULL`.
 A variable that somehow becomes defined, but is not initialized starts out with the value `NULL`.

 Variables have [names](09-lexical-structure.md#names).
 Distinct variables may have